Little Bo Bleep: Plot

 Claire decides to run for town council (episode: "Hit and Run") and she has to prepare for an upcoming debate against her opponent, Duane Bailey, who is running for his seventh time.
 Phil (Ty Burrell) and the kids want to help her get ready, especially after a newspaper critic writes that people find her "angry and unlikable".
 They conduct a mock interview in the family living room, during which they all try to make her lose "bad" habits such as rolling her eyes, pointing her finger and being sarcastic.

 At the Pritchett house, Jay worries about his dog Stella because she keeps jumping into the pool without knowing how to swim.
 He blames Gloria (Sofía Vergara) for Stella's suicidal behavior since Gloria does not love the dog and always screams at her.

 Lily is going to be the flower girl at a wedding the family will be attending.
 The blue dress Mitch and Cam ordered for her, however, has built-in lights.
-Out of nowhere, Lily says the "f-word", causing Cam to giggle (his weakness is children cursing) and leave the room.
+Out of nowhere, Lily says "fuck", causing Cam to giggle (his weakness is children cursing) and leave the room.
 Mitch and Cam try to tell her that she shouldn't say that word, however, Cam keeps laughing every time she says it, which undermines the point.

 At the debate, things do not go really well for Claire.
 Duane brings up the incident Phil had on Valentine's Day when he went to the wrong hotel room waiting for Claire.
 Phil tries to defend himself but he just makes things worse and ends up going viral for his autotuned and edited version of his explanation on YouTube.

 After the debate, the whole family meets at the wedding.
 When Claire and Phil arrive, Cam and Mitch pretend that they did not watch the debate on TV.
 Cam and Mitch explain that Lily is not allowed to talk at all in order to prevent her from saying the "f-word" in public.
 When the ceremony starts, Cam starts crying because he always does so at weddings.
-Lily sees him and knowing that he laughs when she says the f-word, she blurts it out.
+Lily sees him and, in an attempt to "cheer him up", says the word to get him to laugh.
 The whole church starts laughing, so Lily keeps repeating it, causing Cam to rush her giggling out of the church apologizing as the rest of the family and the other guests descend into hysterics.

 The episode ends with Jay putting a life vest on Stella so she can swim in the pool without drowning.
 Stella immediately goes to the filter of the pool and Manny (Rico Rodriguez) finds out that the reason she was jumping in the pool all along was to reach her stuck dog toy.
 Jay finds it funny but Gloria does not.